- [download or play the mp3, if the player above doesn’t show up] (2:58)

-This is from my 2003 album Fallbringer from a series called Medieval Paths.
+This is from a 2003 album Fallbringer in series called Medieval Paths.
 The song is #2 I Picked You a Rose from the Forest (2003).
-There is also a guitar ballad version of this song with English lyrics that I will record some day.

 Round-tummy Tommy the Troll (Pullea peikko in Finnish) is the main character in the adventures of Troll Land.